Asa-Programming-Language/Asa/README.md

 > There are no releases currently, and much of the current code is subject to change

 ## Building from source
-This method has only been tested on Debian Linux version 12.2, but may be applicabe to other versions and operating systems.
+This method has only been tested on Debian Linux version 12.2, but may be applicable to other versions and operating systems.

 1. **Clone the repository**